Pelochus/Pelochus/README.md

 </div>

 ## About me
-I am a last year Computer Science student, specializing in Computer Engineering.
+I am a last year Computer Science student, specialized in Computer Engineering.
 My main interests are low-level and embedded systems programming, Linux server administration, electronics and cybersecurity.

 My favourite programming languages are ```C```, ```C++``` and ```Bash```, but I'm also knowledgeable about ```Java```, ```Python``` and, to some extent, ```HTML```, ```CSS``` and ```SQL```